gitpan/Date-Calc/README.txt

 which take local holidays into account (both additions in Perl only, however).

-What's new in version 5.7:
+What's new in version 5.8:
 --------------------------

- +  Fixed "october" => "oktober" in Dutch
- +  Disabled the special abbreviated names of the days of the week in Portuguese
- +  Made the days which form the weekend con- figurable in "Calendar.pm" and "Year.pm"
+ +  Added a new function "N_Delta_YMD()"
- +  Added some test cases for this new feature in "t/m008.t"
+ +  Added a new test script "t/f037.t"
- +  The file "examples/calendar.cgi" now
-    also supports this new feature
- +  Updated "README.txt" and "INSTALL.txt"
+ +  Updated the "Calc.pod" manual page accordingly
-    and the dependency on "Bit::Vector" 7.0
- +  Added an additional "README.htm" file to this distribution highlighting its key points
- +  Updated the documentation of "Date::Calc",
+ +  Renamed "calendar.cgi" in the "examples"
-    "Date::Calendar", "Date::Calendar::Profiles",
-    "Date::Calendar::Year" and "Date::Object"
- +  See the new module "Date::Calc::Util" (which is available separately) for all the shortcuts you ever wanted to have in "Date::Calc"
+    subdirectory to "calendar.pl"
+ +  Added a new CGI script named "datecalc.pl" to the "examples" subdirectory

 New features in version 5.0: